Grey Goo: Reception

-Hardcore Gamer gave the game a 4 out of 5, stating: "Grey Goo is a stand-out RTS that has found an expert way of blending old with new to create something familiar but fresh.
+Hardcore Gamer gave the game four out of five, stating: "Grey Goo is a stand-out RTS that has found an expert way of blending old with new to create something familiar but fresh.
 Fans of old-school real-time strategy classics such as Command & Conquer will find much to love here".
-HonestGamers gave the game an 8 out of 10, opining it is "a reinvention of how RTS games used to be, looking back on that time when you’d send harvesters out to collect spice and hoped to hell a sandworm didn't eat the bloody thing, or when you geared up to take on that one bald guy from Nod.
+HonestGamers gave the game an eight out of ten, opining that it is "a reinvention of how RTS games used to be, looking back on that time when you’d send harvesters out to collect spice and hoped to hell a sandworm didn't eat the bloody thing, or when you geared up to take on that one bald guy from Nod.
 Just in this case, the production values have been ramped up, and it hates you just a little bit more".
 GameWatcher scored it 8.0, saying that Grey Goo is "probably Petroglyph’s best game (especially if you’re not a Star Wars fan), it won’t steal the RTS crown from Blizzard or Creative Assembly but if you want a straight fun strategy you won’t regret being absorbed by Grey Goo".

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Grey Goo for "Strategy/Simulation Game of the Year".